jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.3 CreateColourComposite

-Creates a colour-composite image from three bands of multispectral imagery.
+Creates a colour-composite image from three bands of multispectral imagery..

 *Parameters*: